 The title is taken from a conversation between The Cat and Alice in Wonderland.
 Alice is lost and asks The Cat which way to go.
 She says she really doesn’t care where she goes, she simply needs to get someplace.

 The Cat responds, “You are sure to get someplace if you walk long enough.”

 Returning from Vietnam, Reid Holcombe, the main character in the novel, cannot decide what direction to take.
 Old ghosts from Vietnam linger.
 The Civil Rights movement is roiling.
 His sister has been widowed.
 The family farm is sliding into bankruptcy.
 His wife Ellie … well, she has changed also.
 Everything about the home he left three years prior is irrevocably different.

 When a person says, “I read your book,” that bundle of paper and time, moves beyond recall, stands on its own, becomes part of the greater cosmos.

-If You Walk Long Enough happens through The Wild Rose Press, Amazon, Ingram Distributors, and local booksellers.
-Think a late Valentine’s gift.
-After all, the novel is a historical narrative about loss, love, and survival.
+If You Walk Long Enough is available through The Wild Rose Press, Amazon, Ingram Distributors, and local booksellers.
+The novel is a historical narrative about loss, love, and survival.